veritasnz/next-wordless-front/README.md

 [🔗 Sample site](wordpress.seanv.dev)

-**⚠️  NOTE:** This repo contains the 'front' side of the project.
+**⚠️&nbsp;&nbsp;NOTE:** This repo contains the 'front' side of the project.
 The code to run the backend side can be found at [here](https://github.com/veritasnz/next-wordless-back), and is in the form of a Wordpress theme.

 ## Features